 - Tablet device

-I hope this guide helps you decide what to wear in Paris and has simplified packing for your sojourn in the City of Light – let me know in the comments below.
+I hope this guide helps you decide what to wear in Paris in fall and has simplified packing for your sojourn in the City of Light.
+Let me know in the comments below how you faired.
 Also, see this international travel checklist for additional pre-departure considerations, along with these things travellers often forget!

 Peace, love & inspiring travel,